Pipe-Runner/dotfile-manager/README.md

 **Note:** There are three types of fonts being used in our case.
 1. *FiraCode Retina* for VS Code.
 2. *SauceCodePro Nerd Font Regular* for i3-wm.
-3. *SourceCodePro Nerd Nerd Font Regular* for gnome-tweak which basically applies to the terminal.
+3. *FuraCode Nerd Font Regular* for gnome-tweak which basically applies to the terminal.
 (We will disable custom fonts for gnome terminal via preference)

 #### Task 4: Installing zsh and make it default ( Requires re-login )
 ```shell